 Applying during COVID-19 Pandemic

 Extraordinary times call for an extraordinary College.
-At Truro and Penwith College we are making sure our staff and students stay safe by staying at home, but we are also ensuring we stay connected.
-As a college we are using Microsoft Teams to stay virtually connected with colleagues and students.
+At Truro and Penwith College we are making sure our staff and students stay safe by ensuring the college site is COVID secure in line with government guidance.

-Since the 25 March we have been delivering 4,000 online sessions virtually each week, and have developed our Connected College to expand our online community to Cornwall, developing digital platforms enabling new students to join with us and discover more about staying and studying in Cornwall at one of the country’s top colleges.
-We are holding virtual open evenings, subject spotlights, Q&A Sessions and many other events.
+In Lockdown we delivered over 70,000 online Teams meetings during this period which included all the normal college lessons and tutorials.
+We also developed a Connected College to expand our online community to Cornwall, developing digital platforms enabling new students to join with us and discover more about staying and studying in Cornwall at one of the country’s top colleges.
+We held virtual open evenings, subject spotlights, Q&A Sessions and many other events.

 Completing the application form